April 7-12, 2024

 A ROBUST AND VARIED TRADE RELATIONSHIP

-The U.S. and Canada enjoy the world’s largest and most comprehensive trading relationship, with approximately $2 billion in goods and services crossing the border between the two countries daily.
-Canada is a highly receptive, open and transparent market for U.S. products and services.
-In 2021, Wisconsin exports to Canada exceeded the total Wisconsin exports to Mexico, China, Germany, Brazil and the United Kingdom (the next five leading destinations) combined.
+The U.S. and Canada enjoy the world’s largest and most comprehensive trading relationship, with more than $3 billion in goods and services crossing the border between the two countries daily.
+Canada is a highly receptive, open, and transparent market for U.S. products and services.
+In 2022, Wisconsin exports to Canada exceeded the total Wisconsin exports to Mexico, China, Germany, the United Kingdom, and Australia (the next five leading destinations) combined.

-In March 2023, the Wisconsin Economic Development Corporation (WEDC) will be leading a Global Trade Venture to Canada.
+In April 2024, the Wisconsin Economic Development Corporation (WEDC) will be leading a Global Trade Venture to Canada.
 Wisconsin companies, whether new to exporting or looking to expand their exports into Canada, are invited to participate in this program.
-The cities included in the program, Toronto and Montreal, were chosen because of their markets’ strategic importance for Wisconsin companies.
+The cities included in the program, Toronto and Winnipeg, were chosen because of their markets’ strategic importance for Wisconsin companies.
 Exporting is a must for any company seeking to grow; Wisconsin companies across all sectors are encouraged to consider participating in this Global Trade Venture.

 In each city, participants will be scheduled for customized one-on-one meetings with prospective partners in the market.
 These partners are chosen specifically for each participating company based on the company’s business needs and objectives.
 Each participant in the Global Trade Venture will also receive market intelligence specific to their company, detailing considerations to keep in mind when introducing the company’s product or service into the Canadian market.
-WEDC has eyes and ears on the ground in Canada in the form of an authorized trade representative—thus making it easier for Wisconsin companies to find local partners they can trust, and taking some of the guesswork out of launching in a new market.
-Traveling as part of a trade venture also provides the opportunity for peer-to-peer networking and sharing of experiences and business connections among participants.
+WEDC has eyes and ears on the ground in Canada in the form of an authorized trade representative—thus making it easier for Wisconsin companies to find local partners they can trust and taking some of the guesswork out of launching in a new market.

 The greater Toronto area, which is a part of the highly integrated Great Lakes distribution and production network, is a rich and diversified economy.
 Ontario is the largest provincial economy in Canada, accounting for nearly 40% of the nation’s total GDP.